1968 New South Wales state election: Issues

-At the beginning of 1968, the Liberal/Country Party Coalition was widely regarded as a competent, non-controversial first-term government.
+At the beginning of 1968, the Liberal–Country Coalition was widely regarded as a competent, non-controversial first-term government.
 With the aid of a favourable redistribution, it seemed certain of electoral victory; and as a result the campaign failed to generate significant public interest.
 Since 1965 the government had resolved the problem of cost over-runs and building delays at the Sydney Opera House by forcing the resignation of the architect, Jørn Utzon.
 Although in retrospect this move was widely censured, at the time it occurred it was generally well received by the public.
 New government policies during the campaign included an increase in state aid for private schools, increased spending on hospitals and a consumer affairs agency to monitor prices.

 In contrast to the coalition, Labor's leader and former Premier, Jack Renshaw, was unable to appeal much to urban voters and had a hard time adjusting to television.
 He possessed also the disadvantage of having led to defeat in 1965 an ALP administration widely seen as tired and unfocused.
 Labor's campaign promises included four weeks of annual leave for all employees on state controlled award wages, the restoration of the Sydney City Council, price controls for basic food items and state control of Credit Unions.
 Renshaw was unable to match the government's promises of aid for private schools, which was a difficult ideological question for Labor.